CheeseDerg/cheesederg.github.io/README.md

 this section is mostly to answer some questions (keep in mind the last 2 is jokes)
 # "So uhhh... why does this exist?" - Some Average Joe
 for my coding things to go public
-# "I love your HTML project, but isn't there more??
-1 seems too little." - A Different Average Joe
+# "I love your stuff, but isn't there more??
+2 seems too little." - A Different Average Joe
 some things i made was for fun, and some are still working in progress because of some certain issue.
 (LOOKING AT YOU, COLLISION IN HTML)
 # "Can I has 🅱️obux?" - Some New Roblox User
 no